 What else is going on?

 They all are careful to include a Persona Just Like Me, what we call a PJLM.
 If I am a socially anxious 14-year-old male (yes, that’s redundant), the story’s fantasy is my fantasy.
 If I’m an investor paying fees I don’t really understand (also redundant), I can identify with the dad.
 I would like potentially unpleasant buying experiences (insurance, cars, cell phones) to be giddy fun, dealing with perky Flo, or perky Toyota girl, or perky AT&T girl.
-Magic pixie dream … customer service representative?
+Manic pixie dream girl as customer service representative?

 Watching a PJLM interact with a brand is why good testimonials are so reliable, even if the technique is overused.
 It’s not a brand yammering on about benefits.
 Hey, I can identify my colleague-brother-stunt double who is living this experience, so I suspend disbelief to participate in the narrative.
-See a recent CarMax spot, for example, using credible people to set up the premise of their value prop.

 The “personae” don’t even have to be human beings.